 sanity-check before downloading.

-Step 2: If it failed, ask for regeneration
+Step 2: If it failed, ask for a fresh regeneration

-the file as a new download in this conversation.
+Please re-run the analysis tool and regenerate the file as a new download

-Step 3: For large files, switch to inline output
+Step 3: For large or text-shaped files, switch to inline output

-For text-shaped content (CSV / JSON / Markdown / code), skip the file entirely and have it inline:
+For CSV / JSON / Markdown / code, skip the file entirely and have it printed in the chat, which sidesteps the sandbox TTL completely:

 Don't write to a file.
-Output the full content as a fenced markdown
+Output the full content as a single fenced

 code block.
 I'll copy it manually.